oaox/pcbdemo/README.md

 # pcbdemo
-Demonstrates my way to structure Kicad projects, [see this detailed description](https://docs.google.com/document/d/1JHl--ZBm-yBnHo4EsdYiNkQbSJKahwBfRaquYGXdDP8/edit?usp=sharing) .
+Demonstrates my way to structure Kicad projects, see detailed description in

+pcbdemo/doc/pcbdemo.pdf
+.
 Includes a few makefiles and scripts to help maintain the documentation of the designed PCBs.

 This project produces pdf and html files based on the kicad_pcb file in addition to bom and component position files.

-Uses Python, Asciidoc, pdftk, ImageMagick, a2x and asciidoctor.
+Uses Python, Asciidoc, Prince and asciidoctor.

+Prince (https://www.princexml.com/) converts html/css files to pdf and lets you produce pdfs formatted by the css.
+In this case I used the default formatting.